acholonu/DevOps_Capstone/README.md

   - <https://githubmemory.com/repo/hadolint/hadolint/issues/724>
   - <https://github.com/hadolint/hadolint/wiki/DL4006>
 - The pylintrc file is the configuration file for the pylint package.
 I generated this config file typing the following command `pylint --generate-rcfile > pylintrc`.
 More information can be found here: <https://pylint.pycqa.org/en/latest/user_guide/options.html>.
+- **Date 11/24/2021** - I really should separate these two application (Dagster and Flask app).
+They should each have their own work flow and repository.
+Then I would not be duplicating so much of my CI/CD.
+Also, it would allow me to more easily explore where I which environment I want to deploy process too.
+I will continue with Dagster.
+You need a repository for each thing you want to deploy.